+Purpose of the Clause: 3.1

-- 3.1(1) Provides that the legislative power of the Northern Territory belongs to the new Parliament of the Northern Territory as the central democratic institution of the Northern Territory. - 3.1(2) Provides that under the Constitution the new Northern Territory Parliament has power, after the Governor has assented, to make laws on all subjects relating to the Northern Territory, subject only to the new Constitution itself.
+3.1(1) Provides that the legislative power of the Northern Territory belongs to the new Parliament of the Northern Territory as the central democratic institution of the Northern Territory.

+3.1(2) Provides that under the Constitution the new Northern Territory Parliament has power, after the Governor has assented, to make laws on all subjects relating to the Northern Territory, subject only to the new Constitution itself.

+Variations:

+(a) Republic: No change.

+(b) Pre-Statehood: No change.

-Reference to Discussion and Information Papers: For further information on the legislative power of the Parliament of the Northern Territory, see Discussion Paper on A Proposed New Constitution for the Northern Territory, 1987: p9.
+Reference to Discussion and Information Papers: For further information on the legislative power of the Parliament of the Northern Territory, see Discussion Paper on A Proposed New Constitution for the Northern Territory , 1987: p9.